 Shop at Xin Tian Di

-Xin Tian Di is a restaurant, bar, club development that utilizes Shanghai's traditional shikumen architecture.
+Xin Tian Di is a restaurant, bar, and club development that utilizes Shanghai's traditional shikumen architecture.
 Shikumen buildings are recognizable by the gray and red brick facades, numerous ornamental front gates and low two to three story heights.
 Originally built by the thousands in rows for middle-class Chinese, these classic Shanghainese houses are being destroyed and replaced by modern skyscrapers.
 Enjoy the restaurants and shopping, but don't miss the small free-entry museum that educates visitors on what life was like in the lane houses of the past.

 The Shanghai World Financial Center (or SWFC) is one of the tallest buildings in China.
 There are multiple viewing platforms, one of which has a glass floor.
 Beware if you have vertigo!
 It's quite a fun experience to see Shanghai from so far above but it is rather pricey.
 If you just want to go up high, try the Jin Mao next door.
 At 88 floors, its remarkable architecture is recognizable on a clear day from all over the city.
 Enjoy great views over a cup of coffee or a cocktail in the Grand Hyatt hotel (inside the Jin Mao).
 You can do the same from within the SWFC's resident hotel, the Park Hyatt, but they have a table charge in the lounge.